linto-ai/documentation-website/docs/developpers/agent/skills/devguide/install_my_skills.md

 ```

 ### Default registry
-The default registry is the `registry.npmjs.com`.
+The default registry used is `registry.npmjs.com`.
 I would not recommend these part until the skill is ready to be release.

 ### Private registry
 A private repository can be used : `npm set registry my.repository.url`.